-A conflict of interest exists when there is a risk that a decision has been taken that is not in the interest of one's obligations.
-This is regardless whether it has occurred or merely constitutes a risk that it could be interpreted as such.
-If there exist family ties, friendship relations or personal financial relations in our work, it might damage the image of the Palme Center as neutral and independent.
-The existence of conflict of interest is particularly sensitive in relation to persons in our target group or persons who are somehow linked to our projects.
-Especially in relation to the handling of our financial resources, contracts, procurements but also in relation to travels, appointment of positions and participation in activities and trainings.
-Those who are bound by the Code of Conduct should, without reservation, report possible conflicts of interest to employees or management of the Palme Center.
-If any doubt prevails, it is better to be particularly careful than leave information out.
+A conflict of interest exists when a decision might have been taken by other intent then by the mission's best interest.

+Conflict of interest may exist regardless of whether it has occurred or merely constitutes a risk that it could be interpreted as such.
+If family ties exist, friendship relations or financial relations between individuals in our work, it might damage the perception of the Palme Center as a trustworthy, impartial and independent organisation.

+The existence of conflict of interest is particularly sensitive in relation to persons within our target group and/or persons who are somehow linked to our projects.
+This concerns management of our financial resources, contracts and procurements, travels, appointment of positions and participation in activities.
+Those covered by the Code of Conduct should report possible conflicts of interest to employees or management of the Palme Center.
+If any doubts exist, it is important to be extra careful and very explicit regarding the information.